Location Managers

 Community Relations

-Our location managers build respectful relationships with local communities, indigenous leaders, and municipal authorities across Peru.
-We understand the cultural significance of filming locations and maintain positive community relations.
+Our location managers build respectful ties with local communities, indigenous leaders, and city authorities across Peru.
+They grasp the cultural weight of filming sites and keep community relations positive.

 04.